Michael has gained experience of a wide variety of planning issues during his pupillage, including:

 Michael assisted Hugh Flanagan in an enforcement case involving an appeal against an Inspector’s decision on a restaurant/night club with multiple uses (some of which were authorised).
 The matter also raised question regarding Inspectors’ powers to amend the enforcement notice under s 174(2)(f) Town and Country Planning Act 1990.

-Michael also provided advice on the power of a local authority to enforce the sale of a property under section 101 Law of Property Act 1925 where the owners had repeatedly failed to pay the authority’s costs of taking enforcement action.
+Michael also assisted Hugh provide advice on the power of a local authority to enforce the sale of a property under section 101 Law of Property Act 1925 where the owners had repeatedly failed to pay the authority’s costs of taking enforcement action.

 Michael assisted in drafting an opinion for a local authority on a number of issues arising under the Road Traffic Regulation Act 1984 including issues of vires, procedure, and the powers of local authorities over public and private land.